JuliaGraphics/Luxor.jl/docs/src/text.md

 In the Pro API, the default font is Times Roman (on macOS).
 In the Toy API, the default font is Helvetica (on macOS).

+One difference between `settext()` and `text()` (on macOS) is that many more missing Unicode glyphs are automatically substituted by other fonts when you use the former.

 Cairo (and hence Luxor) doesn't support emoji currently. 😢

 ## Text to paths